ArchGryphon9362/teslabtapi/docs/start.md

 }
 ```
 ## Sending actions manually
 Say a user interacts with an app or needs to do something that can't be done automatically.
 In that case you need to send an RKE action.
-You can send those by making a message in the following format, signing it, prepending length, and sending it to the car like with any other signed message:
+You can send those by making a message in the following format, signing it, prepending length, and sending it to the vehicle like with any other signed message:
 ```
 UnsignedMessage {
 	RKEAction_E: <any rke action>
 }
 ```

+## More Info
+For more info, you can begin looking at [ToVCSEC](tovcsec.md), and [FromVCSEC](fromvcsec.md) (don't forget, VCSEC, is the vehicle's secondary security system, so you send **To**VCSEC messages, and the vehicle sends you back **From**VCSEC messages).